cortesi/tenx/MCP.md

 5. Provide enhanced error messages and progress tracking
 6. Integrate batch processing, and concurrent requests for improved performance
 7. Ensure user consent flows work properly for destructive operations

+## Extra notes and questions
+- Should we need to support SSE transport? it is being used by servers, but [deprecated as of 2025-11-05](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse-deprecated)